 The UC Santa Barbara Graduate Division office is a central campus resource for students seeking admission for graduate degrees.

 Preparing for Graduate Admissions

-Before you visit or apply, take time to understand the degree requirements for a PhD in Chemical Engineering at UCSB.
+Before you visit or apply, understand the degree requirements for a PhD in Chemical Engineering at UCSB.
 Please also check our FAQ for answers to common questions.

 The Department of Chemical Engineering offers a PhD degree program.
 Student fields of study draw on one or more of the following areas of research: